ssadhukhanv2/notes/java-functional-programming.md

 * [What are Higher Order Functions](https://tcsglobal.udemy.com/course/functional-programming-and-reactive-programming-in-java/learn/lecture/17976355#questions/11094811) Higher order functions are functions that do any of the following:
     * Accept argument as function/lambda
     * Return function/lambda.
-    * Both accept and return function/lambda as lambda argument.
+    * Both accept and return function/lambda as lambda argument or return type.

 * [Explain the characteristics of Pure Functions](https://tcsglobal.udemy.com/course/functional-programming-and-reactive-programming-in-java/learn/lecture/17976347#questions/11094811) A pure function has the following characteristics.
     * The output of a pure function depends only on: